-See also Tissue Damage, on page 12.
+See also Tissue Damage under WARNINGS.

 5. Hematoma/Seroma

 Postoperative hematoma and seroma may contribute to infection.
 Postoperative hematoma and seroma may be minimized by meticulous attention to hemostasis during surgery, and possibly by postoperative use of closed drains.
 Persistent, excessive bleeding must be controlled before the device is implanted.